-TEPHINET's mission is to empower and mobilize a competent field epidemiology workforce for all people through standardized training, experiential learning, training program quality improvement, mentoring, and knowledge exchanges in order to connect epidemiologists better, faster and with quality across the globe.
+To empower and mobilize a competent field epidemiology workforce for all people through standardized training, experiential learning, training program quality improvement, mentoring, and knowledge exchanges in order to connect epidemiologists better, faster, and with quality across the globe.

-Since 2008, TEPHINET has been a program of The Task Force for Global Health, recipient of the 2016 Conrad N. Hilton Humanitarian Prize.
+TEPHINET is a program of The Task Force for Global Health.